Data Management in Ecuador & The Galapagos

 10:00am – 3:30pm

 Parents and students join us online for an hour-long orientation session from 7pm – 8pm

 Students will work independently to complete and submit assignments.
 Teachers will be available to answer questions through the online platform.

-Teachers and students will interact online as students participate in direct teaching, group activities, discussions and presentations.
+Teachers and students will interact in mandatory online classes as students participate in direct teaching, group activities, discussions and presentations.

 Each program covers all essential costs and all excursions, whether educational or leisure.
 We believe that each group should share the same experience.